Quite simply, we stand for wolves and the ecosystems they depend on.

 History has demonstrated that societal values ultimately determine the survival of a species as controversial as the wolf.
 Wolf management evokes a wide range of public attitudes, polarized views, and prolonged contention.

-The future of the American gray wolf may become very grim as the war against the wolf continues with Congress’ aggressive, officious interference in wolf conservation with proposed legislation, year after year, that undermines the Endangered Species Act.
+The future of this species, still recovering from a near complete extirpation in the lower forty-eight, may become very grim as the war against the wolf continues with Congress’ aggressive, officious interference in wolf conservation with proposed legislation, year after year, that undermines the Endangered Species Act.
 Politicians should not be injecting themselves (with stand alone bills, or riders on must pass legislation) into what should be science based decisions.